 - New Jersey HEDD.
 Units that run only during peak demand periods have relatively low annual emissions, and have less reason to make investments in emissions reductions under the EPA transport rules.
-New Jersey addressed the issue of NO_v emissions on peak energy demand days with a rule that defines peak energy usage days, referred to as high electric demand days or HEDD, and imposes operational restrictions and emissions control requirements on units responsible for significant NO_v emissions on such high energy demand days.
+New Jersey addressed the issue of NO_x emissions on peak energy demand days with a rule that defines peak energy usage days, referred to as high electric demand days or HEDD, and imposes operational restrictions and emissions control requirements on units responsible for significant NO_x emissions on such high energy demand days.
 New Jersey's HEDD rule, which became effective May 19, 2009, applies to HEDD units, which include units that have a NO_x emissions rate on HEDD equal to or exceeding 0.15 lbs/MMBtu and lack identified emission control technologies. - New Jersey Control and Prohibition of Carbon Dioxide Emissions.
-On December 2, 2022, New Jersey implemented rules restricting new power plants to CO, emissions less 860 pounds per megawatt hour, and banning sales of No. 4 and No. 6 fuel oil.110 The rule limits existing electric generating units to no more than 1,700 lbs of CO, per megawatt hour of the gross energy input, by January 1, 2024, to no more than 1,300 pounds per megawatt hour by 2027, and to no more than 1,000 pounds per megawatt hour by 2035. - Climate Solutions Now Act of 2022.
-One April 8, 2022, Maryland enacted a requirement for reduction of statewide greenhouse gas emissions by 60 percent from 2006 levels by 2031 and net-zero emissions by 2045.111 - Illinois Air Quality Standards (NO_x, SO2 and Hg).
-The State of Illinois has promulgated its own standards for NO_v, SO2 and Hg (mercury) known as Multi-Pollutant Standards (MPS) and Combined Pollutants Standards (CPS).
-MPS and CPS establish standards that are more stringent and take effect earlier than comparable Federal regulations, such as the EPA's MATS.
+On December 2, 2022, New Jersey implemented rules restricting new power plants to CO2 emissions less 860 pounds per megawatt hour, and banning sales of No. 4 and No. 6 fuel oil.114 The rule limits existing electric generating units to no more than 1,700 lbs of CO2 per megawatt hour of the gross energy input, by January 1, 2024, to no more than 1,300 pounds per megawatt hour by 2027, and to no more than 1,000 pounds per megawatt hour by 2035.